 - Prepare and deliver lectures to undergraduate or graduate students on topics such as research methods, urban anthropology, and language and culture.

-Anthropology Professors with little to no experience tend to make between $43080 and $57040 while the more experienced ones make over $104770 per year.
+Anthropology and Archeology Professors with little to no experience tend to make between $45330 and $61610 while the more experienced ones can earn over $118390 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Anthropology Professor is to move to a higher paying state like MA.
-Right now, the highest paying states for Anthropology Professors are MA, NJ, MI, CA and FL.
+One of the easiest ways to increase your salary as a Postsecondary Anthropology and Archeology Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Anthropology and Archeology Professors are CA, NY, DC, MD and NJ.

-3 other factors that can increase your salary as An Anthropology Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Anthropology and Archeology Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Anthropology Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Anthropology and Archeology Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.